 - a) Income from Salary: Meaning of salary, components of salary, Salient features, allowances and tax Liability- Perquisites and their Valuation- Deduction from salary.
 (Theory and Problems). - b) Income from House Property: Basis of Chargeability-Annual Value- Self occupied and let out property- Deductions allowed.
 (Theory and Problems). - c) Computation Profits and Gains of Business and Profession: Meaning of Business and Profession, Income chargeable to tax under section 28, Deductions expressly allowed u/s 30 to 35, Expenses allowable as deduction u/s 37, Expenses allowable under specific instruction of CBDT, Computation of Profits and Gains.
 Presumptive Taxation Scheme.
-(Theory and

-Problems).

-- d) Income from Capital Gains: Meaning, Short Term and Long term Capital Assets, Types of Capital Gains, Procedure for computation of Capital Gains.
-(Theory and Problems). - e) Income from Other Sources: Meaning of Specific Income and Other Income, Practical problems on calculation of Income from Other Sources.
+(Theory and Problems). - d) Income from Capital Gains: Meaning, Short Term and Long term Capital Assets, Types of e) Income from Other Sources: Meaning of Specific Income and Other Income, Practical problems on calculation of Income from Other Sources.